fubar2/vapetemp/README.md

 See the obs directory for some typical outputs from an Arizer Solo :)

 Here's a typical run with two inhalations.

+The temperature is recorded with a cheap thermocouple inside a packed stem (ABV to protect the experimenter) and mounted upside down so convection is minimised unless an inhalation takes place.

-Periods where the heater light blinked are identified by the lower blue waveform - they're not exactly when it blinked but it shows when the Solo was heating up.
-Immediately each inhalation starts, the heater kicks in and cycles furiously The temperature is recorded inside a packed stem held upside down so convection is minimised unless an inhalation takes place.
+Periods where the heater light blinked are identified by a photoresistor sampled to give the lower blue waveform - when it's at 25, the light was on for part of the second, otherwise it's at 20, so it shows when the Solo heater was in play.

+The solo is upside down to minimise convection unless inhalation is going on.
+For the first few minutes, it's left alone so the already warm device seems to settle down at around 140C - the stem is slightly pulled back from it's deepest insertion point.

+After each inhalation starts, the heater kicks in - the first one is interesting because the Solo had just finished heating when I started inhaling so it took a while before it started cycling again.

 ![A typical run][example]